A good training program is an incredibly important part of an organization’s success.

 The theory posits that learners:

-A criticism of PBL is that some members of the group may be tempted to take advantage of the collaborative nature of the group and slack off.
+A criticism of Project-based learning is that some members of the group may be tempted to take advantage of the collaborative nature of the group and slack off.
 If the instructor’s direction is lacking, this may not be caught and some learners will take on more than their fair share while another learner takes the credit for someone else’s hard work.

 An organization can integrate this theory into their training programs by creating environments where groups can meet to solve real problems within the company.
 This could be as simple as learning new software or as complex as developing a new product concept.
 By providing instructors to act as guides and facilitators, groups can be primed to develop their knowledge with minimal interference and maximum ownership of the final product.